Campaign UTM Tagging for Google Analytics

 - Medium: should describe where the link was shared.

 - If we are sharing links on behalf of other social media accounts, specify the account in the medium.
 For example social_perimeter.

 - Content: should describe the content when testing campaigns.

-- Keep tagging consistent to analyze performance of similar content over time.
+- Keep tagging consistent to analyze the performance of similar content over time.

 - Articles shared through multiple channels should have the same source and campaign for consistency.
-Medium should change to describe how it’s shared.
+The medium should change to describe how it’s shared.